xlwings/xlwings/docs/quickstart.rst

 .. code-block:: python

-    Range('Sheet', 'A1').value
+    Range('Sheet1', 'A1').value

-Include the Workbook name additionally like this:
+Qualify the Workbook additionally like this:

 .. code-block:: python

-    wb.range('Sheet', 'A1').value
+    wb.range('Sheet1', 'A1').value

 Call Python from Excel